-Join Richard Harrington for an in-depth discussion in this video Embedding location data in photos and movies, part of Up and Running with the Nikon D5200 and D5300.
+Join Richard Harrington for an in-depth discussion in this video Embedding location data in photos and movies, part of Learning the Nikon D5200 and D5300.

 - Your camera contains a built-in location unit that can help record data about where the picture was taken.
 Essentially, this will capture the camera's current position.
 Latitude, longitude, altitude, as well as the current time.
 This information is provided by a satellite, much like the same thing that would be in car for a navigation system.
 This data can then be embedded into the photos or movies that you take with the camera.
 The location data function works best when you are in a location that offers a relatively unobstructed view of the sky.